 If you suffer from chronic asthma, you should always make sure that you are carrying a reliever asthma inhaler in case you suffer an asthma attack.
 If you experience symptoms on a regular basis you need to speak to your doctor who will devise a preventative treatment plan.

 Early symptoms of asthma include a feeling of tightness or narrowing in the chest as well as dry cough.
 You will feel like you can’t get enough air and your breathing may cause a rattling noise.

-A severe or acute asthma attack will cause the same symptoms but they will be more intense: from severe shortness of breath, heavy & noisy breathing to blueness of the lips and nails.
-In some cases, especially when there is no reliever inhaler at hand, patients may also lose consciousness.
+A severe or acute asthma attack will cause the same symptoms but they will be more intense: from severe shortness of breath, or heavy and noisy breathing, to blue lips and nails.
+In some cases, especially when you don’t have a reliever inhaler to hand, patients may also lose consciousness.